ibm-cloud-docs/Cloudant/api/advanced_replication.md

 You can determine replication status by checking the [replication scheduler](#status-checking-by-using-the-replication-scheduler).

 The previous technique of checking replication status by inspecting the [replication document](#status-checking-by-using-the-replication-document) is still available.
-{: tip}
+{: note}

 <div id="status-checking-using-the-replication-scheduler"></div>